Intro

 When we press on the item, we open a Modal

 component containing more data about a certain currency.
+Thanks to the Portal

-component from react-native-paper, we can now easily add a modal component to our app because Portal
+component from React Native Paper, we can now easily add a modal component to our app because Portal

-renders a component that should appear above other elements.
+renders a component that should appear above other elements:

 FavoritesScreen

-This screen contains all the elements we starred
+contains all the elements we starred

 on the previous screen.
 It contains all the same elements as the HomeScreen